syedm1/CowsAndBullsJavaEdition/progress.md

 - [ ] Update `Scorecalculator` and `ScoreDetails` logic to have game winner logic
 - [ ] To create interface to let computer take the shots
 - [ ] Refactor `Emulator` code
+- [ ] Try to introduce architecture pattern for Computer guessor